PintaProject/user-guide/docs/tutorial.md

 ### __Adding Texts & Shapes__ ###
 The tools we'll use for adding texts and shapes are:

 - Shapes
 - Lines
 - Eraser

+From here, we can start to add these elements against the sketch layer again.

 1. Create a layer called "Text" and place it __below__ layer "Ink".
 2. Check the box for the Sketch layer in the Layers Window to unhide the sketch.
 3. Use the Ellipse tool to create a text bubble over the sketched bubble.